Lylno/BetaCaracterScript/README.md

 | -------- | ------------------------------------| -----------------------------------|
 | 1-20        | blender                    | Windows, Mac OS X, and Linux (Any) |
 | 1-20        | unreal engine 5           | Windows, Mac OS X, and Linux (Any) |

-We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
-[Click here to download it](https://packt.link/EjXGU).

-### Related products <Other books you may enjoy>
-* Game Development Projects with Unreal Engine [[Packt]](https://www.packtpub.com/product/game-development-projects-with-unreal-engine/9781800209220) [[Amazon]](https://www.amazon.com/dp/1800209223)

-* Blueprints Visual Scripting for Unreal Engine 5 [[Packt]](https://www.packtpub.com/product/blueprints-visual-scripting-for-unreal-engine-5-third-edition/9781801811583) [[Amazon]](https://www.amazon.com/dp/180181158X)

-## Get to Know the Authors
-**Henk Venter**
-is a Senior 3D Character Artist with 22 years of experience in the 3D computer graphics industry.
-He is currently running his own 3D Art Production Studio.
-He was the Principal Character Artist at THQ Studio Australia and Senior Character Artist at Electronic Arts in Montreal, Canada.
-In the UK he worked for Microsoft’s Studio Rare, Sumo Digital, and Eurocom Entertainment.
-He has worked on multiple projects throughout his career such as Army of Two, Crackdown 3, Batman Begins, Kinect Sports: Rivals, Battleship, Megamind: Ultimate Showdown, Boogie to name a few.

-  **Wilhelm Ogterop**
-has 24 years of experience in the 3D computer graphics industry and has worked as a Character Animator and Lead Animator for several UK game studios.
-Raven Software, Deep Silver, Travelers Tales Fusion, Eurocom Entertainment Software, Instinct Games, Entrada Interactive, and Headfirst Productions are among the studios for which he has worked on-site and as a contractor.
-Throughout his career, he has worked on a variety of interesting projects, including Call of Duty: Black Ops III (2015), Call of Duty: infinite Warfare (2015), Homefront: The Revolution (2016), Deadspace Extraction, Miscreated, LEGO Movie Videogame, LEGO Legends of Chima, LEGO Lord of the Rings, LEGO City Undercover, Rio (Blue Sky Studios) Game, GoldenEye 007, Vancouver 2010 - Official Video Game of the Olympic Winter Games, James Bond: Quantum of Solace, The Mummy 3: Tomb of the Dragon Emperor, Pirates of the Caribbean: At World's End, Call of Cthulhu: Dark Corners of the Earth and other unpublished projects.

-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781801812443">https://packt.link/free-ebook/9781801812443 </a> </p>